jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 Dont worry, you can do it with only 8 line of html.

+# META
+- list complete of options in the docs
+- list the sections which need works
+- find a good title
+- find visual image/video!!!!

 ---

 # Introduction
 AR.js is an efficient Augmented Reality solution on the Web.
 It runs 100% in your web browser, this means no app to install!
 There is no need for a specific device either e.g. tango or iphone.
-It run on all mobile platforms: Android, iOS11 and Windows mobile.
+It runs on all mobile platforms: Android, iOS11 and Windows mobile.
 You can use it with your own phone.
 Depending on your device, it can run very fast, up to 60fps on 2year-old phones!
 On top of that, the code is open source and all available on [github](https://github.com/jeromeetienne/ar.js).

-A-frame is very easy to use so i wanted to make sure that AR.js was working well with a-frame.
+A-frame is very easy to use so I wanted to make sure that AR.js was working well with a-frame.
 Thus, combining a-frame and AR.js, it's simple for everybody to create AR content on the web.

 Sounds good?
 Let's see how to use it.